 Compare the top recruiting software for enterprise, agency, and SMB based on major features and TechnologyAdvice ratings.
 Many of the vendors compared below offer tiered solutions to accommodate businesses of any size or type.

 Recruiting software is a category of human resources management (HRM) that handles the process of posting jobs and attracting top talent for vacant positions within a company.
 From posting jobs to reviewing resumes and interviewing candidates, recruiting software streamlines the entire candidate search and hiring process, automating when possible to lessen workloads.
 By eliminating paperwork and offering powerful resume and candidate search functions, the software makes it easier for organizations to find and hire employees.

-However, nearly every HR software vendor offers recruiting features.
-With so many options available, choosing the best recruiting system is a daunting task.
-To simplify the buying process, this guide details the market, differentiating features in our recruiting software comparison, and case studies applicable to organizations of any size.
+Nearly every HR software vendor offers recruiting features, so choosing the best recruiting system can be a daunting task.
+To simplify the buying process, this guide lists the best recruiting software vendors, recruiting software trends and features, and what to look for in enterprise, agency, and SMB recruitment tools.